zotko/jenkins-vscode-extensions-setup/README.md

 The `settings.json` file contains the following configurations:

 ### Jenkins Runner
 - Host configuration for local Jenkins instance
 - Default job configuration

 ### Jenkins Pipeline Linter Connector
 - URL for the Pipeline Linter
 - Authentication details for accessing Jenkins

+### Groovy Syntax Highlighting
+- File associations for Jenkinsfile and *.jenkins files to use Groovy syntax highlighting

 ## Usage